 Butte is a medium-sized city located in the state of Montana.
-With a population of 33,922 people and seven constituent neighborhoods, Butte is the fifth largest community in Montana.
+With a population of 35,411 people and nine constituent neighborhoods, Butte is the fifth largest community in Montana.
 Much of the housing stock in Butte was built prior to World War II, making it one of the older and more historic cities in the country.

 The most common language spoken in Butte is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Arabic.